SimonEnsemble/oldish_SimonEnsemble.github.io/_posts/2019-11-15-german-tank-problem.md

 # confidence intervals

 Our estimate $\hat{n}$ is a *point* estimate.
 In an *interval* estimate, we desire to give an interval in which the true number of tanks will fall, with a specified confidence.
 The idea behind "confidence" is as follows.
-Say the maximum serial number we observed is $m=100$ with a sample size of $k=10$, and consider the hypothesis that the Germans have 10,000 tanks.
+Say the maximum serial number we observed is $m=100$ with a sample size of $k=10$, and consider the hypothesis that the Germans have $10,000$ tanks.
 It could totally be true that we happened to capture only from within the first $100$ tanks of the $10,000$; we cannot disprove it from our sample.
 However, given that $n=10,000$, it is an unlikely outcome that all $k=10$ tanks were sampled from only the first $100$ of the $10,000$ tanks; it is more likely to have a larger max serial number than $100$ if there were $10,000$ tanks.
-This gives us some confidence that the Germans have less than $10,000$ tanks.
+This gives us some confidence that the Germans have *less* than $10,000$ tanks.

+Here is a computational and conceptually illustrative way to obtain an upper limit on the number of tanks with some confidence.
 The box plots below visualize the distribution of $\hat{n}$ over 100,000 simulations for a series of $n$, simulated using the `capture_tanks` function.
 The blue horizontal line is the point estimate $\hat{n}$ for $k=10$ and $m=100$.
 Based on the box plots, which break the distributions into quantiles, we would we see $\hat{n}$ below what we observe with only 25% probability when $n\approx 135$.
 Thus, based on our observation $m=100$ with $k=10$ captured tanks, we would reject the null hypothesis that $n=135$ at a level of significance of 75%, since it is sufficiently unlikely that the max serial number would be so low (100) if there were truly 135 tanks.
 Therefore, if $m=100$ and $k=10$, we would say that the number of tanks the Germans have is less than 135 with 75% confidence.

 {:.centerr}
 <figure>